Jamim Shah: Investigation

 The police linked Shah while alive to the Indian underworld including Dawood Ibrahim, India's most wanted.
 Shah had previously denied these allegations.

 India's underworld don Bhagwant Singh, alias Bharat Nepali, confessed to Jamim Shah's death.
 He said, "We killed Jamim.
 This will be the fate of anyone who stands against India."
-Nepali was later killed by another henchman named don Chhotoa Rajan of Bangkok, Thailand.
+Nepali was later killed by another henchman named don Chhota Rajan of Bangkok, Thailand.

 The police say the same hit man that killed Shah also possibly killed Faizan Ahmad, the general secretary of the Islamic Association, and tried to kill Yunus Ansari, the chairman of National Television.

 Authorities arrested 18 people in connection with Jamin Shah's death, including 3 police officers and 2 people are still at large.
 An early suspect was an Indian national who was detained at the airport in Katmandu.
 A man named Manmeet Singh Bhatiya, the suspected hit man, was arrested.
 The three suspected officers that arranged the murder were also arrested.
 In all, 18 were arrested in connection with Shah's murder.
 At large are Jagadish Chand, a former deputy superintendent of the Police and Dri Drishna Poudel, a sub-inspector of the Nepal Police.